akozma89/hacker-news-homework/README.md

 # HackerNewsHomework

+This project was made as a homework for a Genesys position.
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.7.
+The project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.2.7.

+## Deployed result
+You can find this project here: [https://hacker-news-homework.vercel.app/](https://hacker-news-homework.vercel.app/)

 ## Development server